BoBoBaSs84/BB84.EntityFrameworkCore/src/BB84.EntityFrameworkCore.Repositories/README.md

 # BB84.EntityFrameworkCore.Repositories

-This package contains frequently used repository implementations of their respective abstractions.
+This package contains the standard repository implementations of the corresponding abstractions.